WycliffeAssociates/btt-recorder-docs/docs/editing1.rst

  * Tap the left star if the recording is not the best – the star turns red.
  * Tap the middle star if the recording is fine but could be better – the stars turn yellow.
  * Tap the right star for a very good recording – the starts turn green.
 Only one take per verse/chunk can be rated 3 stars, because this indicates the accepted take.
-2. Tap on OK to save.
+2. Tap OK to save.

 Go to the next topic - `Cutting and Inserting <https://btt-recorder.readthedocs.io/en/latest/editing2.html>`_ to learn how to edit the recordings in BTT Recorder.